pivotal-cf/docs-mysql/bootstrapping.html.md

         Note: The galera state file will still say `seqno: -1` afterward.

     - If the node never connected to the cluster before crashing, it may not even have a group id (uuid in grastate.dat).
-In this case, there is nothing to recover.
-Unless all nodes crashed this way, do not choose this node for bootstrapping.
+In this case there's nothing to recover.
+Unless all nodes crashed this way, don't choose this node for bootstrapping.

     Use the node with the highest `seqno` value as the new bootstrap node.
 If all nodes have the same `seqno`, you can choose any node as the new bootstrap node.

-  **Important**: Only perform these bootstrap commands on the node with the highest `seqno`.
-Otherwise the node with the highest `seqno` will be unable to join the new cluster, unless its data is abandoned.
+  **Important:** Only perform these bootstrap commands on the node with the highest `seqno`.
+Otherwise the node with the highest `seqno` will be unable to join the new cluster (unless its data is abandoned).
 Its mariadb process will exit with an error.
-See [cluster behavior](cluster-behavior.html) for more details on intentionally abandoning data.
+See [cluster behavior](cluster-behavior.html.md) for more details on intentionally abandoning data.

-- On the new bootstrap node, update state file and restart the mariadb process:
+1. On the new bootstrap node, update state file and restart the mariadb process:

   ```sh
   $ echo -n "NEEDS_BOOTSTRAP" > /var/vcap/store/mysql/state.txt